-I was sleeved on 4-20-15 by Dr. Louisiana Valenzuela, and she was fantastic.
-3 of my friends have all had her as surgeons and one had Dr. Ponce.
-And my friend going in November has Dr. Louisiana Valenzuela as well.
-A side note though, I was outside walking after my surgery and Dr. Cabrera came over to check on me.
-He was incredibly sweet, and I truly felt he cared about my well being.
+I was sleeved on 4-20-15 by Mexico Bariatric Center®, and it was fantastic.
+3 of my friends have all had Dr. V as a surgeon and one had Dr. G. And my friend going in November has Dr. Louisiana Valenzuela as well.
+A side note though, I was outside walking after my surgery, and Karla from MBC came over to check on me.
+They were incredibly sweet, and I truly felt he cared about my well being.
 I was insanely impressed with the whole staff.

 - Highest Weight: 275